 CalFire released their latest Draft Environmental Impact Report (EIR) for their statewide Vegetation Treatment Program.
 Unfortunately, many of the earlier problems from previous drafts remain.
 For current information on this ongoing process, please see our Cal Fire Habitat Clearance page.

 The Grass Valley Habitat Clearance Project.
 We support the USFS's proposal to remove hazard trees and invasive species, and to repair damaged infrastructure from the 2007 fire in the Grass Valley area (Lake Arrowhed).
 We also agree that limited vegetation treatments are warranted immediately adjacent to the community.
 But the project's nearly exclusive focus on the clearance of native vegetation to reduce fire risk ignores the lesson’s learned from the 2007 Grass Valley Fire where 174 homes were lost despite extensive clearance projects.
+We are currently objecting to the project's final decision.

 San Felipe Valley Escaped Prescribed Burn (5/3/13)